dwjohnston/blacksheepcode/src/whats_the_role_of_qa.md

 Now you might argue that 'Hey, the dev shouldn't remove that class, the class should be considered part of that components functionality, because it is relied on for tests'.

-In this particular instance you might be right; especially if you've got a codebase that already has a lot of tests of this style, I _would_ suggest that when the developers do this refactor to their new design system, as a rule retain the classNames on their interactable elements.
+In this particular instance you might be right; especially if you've got a codebase that already has a lot of tests of this style, I _would_ suggest that when the developers do this refactor to their new design system, as a rule they retain the classNames on their interactable elements, in order to prevent breaking existing tests.

 However, let's make the example a little more complicated.